Virginia Tech® home

 Sensor Tasking for Space Situational Awareness: This student project produces synthetic data representative of challenging SSA scenarios to improve space battle management, command and control.
 Using novel algorithms for sensor tasking problems, we can develop metrics to allow for varied types of objectives and extend tasking algorithms to produce tasking strategies rather than singular solutions.

-Interested students should reach out to our Division Operations Coordinator, Harley Hall (harleyh@vt.edu), who can help schedule time with the appropriate faculty member.
+Interested students should reach out faculty at the Hume Center at humecenter@vt.edu, who can help schedule time with the appropriate faculty member.
 We are always happy to meet new interested students!

 Interested individuals should apply here.